 At St Mary's Catholic Primary School each child is recognised as a beloved child of God.
-In light of this, we commit to working through conflict using restorative practices which enables students to take responsibility for their actions.
+In light of this, we commit to working through conflict using ready to learn strategies which enable students to take responsibility for their actions.
 In this process we will recognise children's beloved status and work fairly, respectfully and collaboratively to maintain and restore relationships in this learning community.